 Although unclear, some say the Sumatra chicken used to have great flight capabilities.
 It has been noted that the breed used to fly between islands in the Indonesia region, particularly the islands of Java and Sumatra.

-Making its debut as a wild bird things slowly changed for the Sumatra breed.
-Because the male Sumatra was aggressive during the spring months, people began to coin them as “fighting game” and this was not true.
+Initially known as a wild bird, things slowly changed for the Sumatra breed.
+Although the male Sumatra was aggressive during the spring months, it’s a misconception that people primarily viewed them as a “fighting game.”

 Sumatra Chicken Breed Standard